“If you don’t want the opposition to do their job, then let’s just have Vladimir Putin as the Premier and let him do his thing.“

 Mr Daley on Wednesday called for an upper house inquiry into revelations the government attempted to cover up artificial inflation of the state’s budgets by tens of billions of dollars.

-It followed Herald investigation revealing the government had shifted the rail network’s costs onto a corporation that still hasn’t been able to properly operate six years after it was launched.
+It followed a Herald investigation revealing the government had shifted the rail network’s costs onto a corporation that still hasn’t been able to properly operate six years after it was launched.

 More MPs pick sides in Labor leadership tussle, as candidates prepare for possible ballot